Penn National Gaming (Penn), based in Pennsylvania, recently closed a deal with digital sports media brand Barstool Sports.

-Barstool has certainly enjoyed a meteoric growth since its humble beginnings.
-According to Forbes, the company, founded by Dave Portnoy, started out by handing out free black-and-white gambling tip sheets at subway stations through Greater Boston.
+Barstool has certainly enjoyed a meteoric rise since its humble beginnings.
+According to Forbes, the company, founded by Dave Portnoy, started out by handing out free black-and-white gambling tip sheets at subway stations throughout Greater Boston.
 It has now grown into a media behemoth and is certainly enjoying even greater success with the Penn deal.

 In 2016, the Chernin Group purchased Barstool for around $10-$15 million.
-Then, the Chernin group increased the popularity of Barstool despite the cancellation of its high profile ESPN show.
+Then the Chernin Group increased Barstool’s popularity despite the cancellation of its high-profile ESPN show.

-On the one hand, Barstool is known for a vulgar, misogynistic culture with a founder who has unapologetically degraded women, passing it off as humor.
-On the other hand, their audience is still growing with its popular sports and comedy material.
+On one hand, Barstool is known for a vulgar, misogynistic culture with a founder who has unapologetically degraded women, passing it off as humor.
+On the other hand, its audience is still growing thanks to its popular sports and comedy material.

 Taking the good with the bad

-Their content successfully caters to the young male demographic which translates well into Penn’s growth plan.
-Also, Penn’s stock soared after the partnership announcement was made.
+Its content successfully caters to the young male demographic, which translates well into Penn’s growth plan.
+Penn’s stock soared after the partnership announcement was made.

-However, Barstool is shunned and will likely always be shunned by certain organizations for their reputation.
-For example, Barstool was escorted out of NFL Opening Night and unwelcome during Super Bowl.
+However, Barstool is shunned and will likely always be shunned by certain organizations because of its reputation.
+For example, Barstool was escorted out of NFL Opening Night and was unwelcome during the Super Bowl.